yoriku/extended-uikit/README.md

 # extendedkit
-Extended UIkit is a CSS framework based on UIkit that allows you to use the following colors without using SASS or LESS.
+Extendedkit is a CSS framework based on UIkit that allows you to use the following colors without using SASS or LESS.